vijyeta/knee-care/source/README.md

-Add your source code files to this directory.
-Please don't rename this directory.
+Our source code consists of two angular mini apps, and they contain their respective readme for instructions to run the projects locally.